timmorrisdev/MS2-song-remixer/README.md

 My CSS file style.css passed through the w3 validator with no errors.

 ### [JSHint Validation Service](https://jshint.com/)
-The validator found the folowing warnings for me to address.
+The validator found the following warnings for me to address.
 - 'Function declarations should not be placed in blocks.
 Use a function expression or move the statement to the top of the outer function.'
     - This was caused by my addition of a setTimeout function to the buildPads function to allow for the 'cascading' effect while the pads are populating the game area.
 I had not removed the original function from within the setTimeout, which was now not needed.
     - Whilst this issue was fixed there is still a warning stating: